 - Bibb Lettuce – This pretty, buttery lettuce variety is the kind you’d normally find on your favorite diner sandwich.
 It’s typically sold as a whole head in a plastic clamshell.

-- Substitutions: Feel free to swap in crunchy iceberg or romaine, peppery arugula, spring mix, or any combination of lettuces you prefer.
+- Substitutions: Feel free to swap in crunchy iceberg or romaine lettuce, peppery arugula, spring mix, or any combination of lettuces you prefer.

 - Cherry Tomatoes – When halved, they’re the perfect size for building the perfect bacon tomato lettuce salad bite!
 Plus, as an added bonus, you can find decent greenhouse-grown cherry tomatoes all year round!